North Region, Singapore: Tourism

-The region is home to several attractions, namely the Singapore Zoo, Night Safari and River Safari.
+The region is home to several attractions, namely the Singapore Zoo, Night Safari, Bird Paradise and River Safari.
 In June 2016, it was announced that a 126 hectare eco-tourism hub will be developed in Mandai.
 Together with the current zoological parks, the area will feature eco-friendly accommodations such as camps, tents, and family rooms.
-Jurong Bird Park will be relocated to the area, and the new bird park will be connected to a rainforest sanctuary, as part of the plan, with an expected completion date by 2020.
+Jurong Bird Park has been relocated to the area as Bird Paradise, which opened in November 2023.
+The new bird park is also connected to a rainforest sanctuary.

 Education

 Residents living within the area have access to different educational facilities ranging from preschools to primary and secondary schools, as these are located around the different towns in the East region.
-The area is also home to various tertiary institutions such as, Republic Polytechnic, Yishun Junior College and Innova Junior College and a special needs school, MINDS.
+The area is also home to various tertiary institutions such as, Republic Polytechnic, Yishun Innova Junior College and a special needs school, MINDS.
 There is also an international school, GEMS World Academy, located in Yishun.